08/31/2021 I translated this blog post from french myself. I hope it’s readable enough. Good luck with that too !

 I try to keep that in the back of my mind and be aware of what I’m eating.
 The change will operate on its own, naturally.

-(automatic) … And I was right.
-It happend by itself and effortlessly.
-I have now been officially vegan for 442 days.
-I finally leave those cute animals alone.
+06/10/2023 … And I was right.
+It happend by itself.
+I have been officially vegan for 2 years.
+Now I just try to moderate myself.

 that kind of sentences #9